molssi-seamm/molssi-seamm.github.io/docs/developers/design/forcefields/energy_expression.rst

 Assuming that the plug-in can create the generic SEAMM energy epxression, the class needs to provide a method `energy_expression` that creates the energy expression.
-See `/XXXX`_ for the documentation of the energy expression within SEAMM.
+See XXXX for the documentation of the energy expression within SEAMM.

 .. todo::
    We need to bite the bullet and document the energy expression class and perhaps data